 Most portrayals of this burgeoning city in American media is limited to what viewers saw in “Slumdog Millionaire.”
 On the TV side, “The Mindy Project” and “Arrested Development” have smaller scenes set in Indian cities but they’re poorly constructed sets featuring cows on the roads, dust and pollution, and hella honking.
 Don’t get me wrong, it’s not like that doesn’t exist but that’s definitely not all that it is.
 There is just so much more.

 Kala’s scenes are almost always set in Mumbai locations that are rarely seen and even nostalgic for me.
 Sea-facing Marine Drive and Chowpatty Beach, lots of Ganesha temples, idyllic cafes serving local delicacies, working class millennials, a dynamic metropolitan city.
-It excited me to know that not only are American viewers but also audiences across the world get a real glimpse of Mumbai.
-I’m sure fellow fans sitting in and from Nairobi, Mexico City, Seoul, and Mumbai felt the same way on seeing their city.
+It excited me to know that only American but also audiences across the world will get a real glimpse of Mumbai.
+I’m sure fellow fans sitting in and from Nairobi, Mexico City, Seoul, and Mumbai felt the same way.

 At the heart of all of the romances and sexual identities and politics, however, “Sense8” remains a powerful sci-fi mystery, despite its intricacies and convolutions.
+The show has balanced both sides of the coin, making them almost reliant.
+You can’t really have one without the other, in this case.
 The science and the fantasy thrives because the characters and their relationships are growing, learning, and maturing.
 With two seasons and a short finale, “Sense8” will hopefully leave a lasting impact on its many viewers who could see themselves represented on the show.

 The “Sense8” series finale streams on Netflix on June 8.